 Dan Munkus is an artist in flux.
-After having devoted his working life to making a career in music, a recent health scare prompted a serious and ongoing bout of self reflection.
+After having devoted his working life to making a career in music, a health scare in late 2023 prompted a serious and ongoing bout of self reflection.
 The result of that reflection has been a return for Munkus to his initial artistic love of visual mark making.
-The son of an engineer and an accountant, his work is almost always a struggle between their sensibilities and expectations as people of precision and practicality and his own desire for spiritual and creative freedom.
-Dan holds a BFA in Fine Arts from the University of California Berkeley and an MFA in Performance and Interactive Media Arts from Brooklyn College.
+The son of an engineer and an accountant, his work is almost always a conversation between his inherited sense of precision and practicality and his own desire for spiritual and creative freedom.
+Dan holds a BFA in Fine Arts Practice from the University of California Berkeley, an MFA in Performance and Interactive Media Arts from Brooklyn College, and is currently enrolled at Teachers College, Columbia University in the Studio Practice for Art Educators M.A.
+Program.
 He makes work out of Peekskill, NY where he lives with his beautiful wife and two daughters.

 I leave behind objects proving I was here, something for my daughters to sift through.
-A literal leaving of marks.
-An ever changing obituary of agency.
+An inner map of who I am, and a literal leaving of marks.
+An ever-changing obituary of agency.

 • Dan Munkus is a painter, musician, and interdisciplinary artist with extensive experience in visual arts, music composition, production and engineering, and cross disciplinary collaborative art making.